OUR POLICIES

 If you are under 18, you may use our website only with consent from a parent or guardian.

-We collect data about all users of and visitors to these areas regardless of age, and we anticipate that some of those users and visitors will be children.
+We collect data about all users and visitors to these areas regardless of age, and we anticipate that some of those users and visitors will be children.

-Whenever information is transferred between us, you can check that it is done so using SSL by looking for a closed padlock symbol or other trust mark in your browser’s URL bar or toolbar.
+Whenever information is transferred between us, you can check that it is done using SSL by looking for a closed padlock symbol or other trust mark in your browser’s URL bar or toolbar.

-31. Data may be processed outside the UK
+31. Data May Be Processed Outside the UK

-Our websites are hosted in UK.
+Our websites are hosted in the UK.

-We may also use outsourced services in countries outside the UK from time to time in other aspects of our business.
+We may also use outsourced services in countries outside the UK from time to time for various aspects of our business.
+Consequently, data obtained within the UK or any other country could be processed outside the UK.

-· The data protection clauses in our contracts with data processors include transfer clauses written by or approved by a supervisory authority.
+• The data protection clauses in our contracts with data processors include transfer clauses written by or approved by a supervisory authority.

-· We comply with a code of conduct approved by a supervisory authority.
+• We comply with a code of conduct approved by a supervisory authority.

-· We are certified under an approved certification mechanism as provided for in the Act.
+• We are certified under an approved certification mechanism as provided for in the Act.

 It is important that the personal data we hold about you is accurate and up to date.
 Please inform us if your personal data changes.

-If you wish us to remove personally identifiable information from our website, you should contact us to make your request.
+If you wish us to remove personally identifiable information from our website, please contact us to make your request.
+This may limit the service we can provide to you.

-33. Communicating with us
+33. Communicating with Us

 OR